FAU-LAP/NOMAD-CAMELS/README.md

 ## 1.0.4
 Changes:
 - Driver versions now have a separate branch on CAMELS_drivers to improve keeping them up to date
+- Now checking filenames of protocols for invalid characters

 Fixes:
 - NOMAD upload now uses the correct file if new file for every run